uptonking/note4yaoo/dev/lib-state-signal-community.md

 - ## I don’t think Vue 3 refs should be used as an example of “Proxy based reactivity” - only deep access is tracked using Proxies
 - https://twitter.com/youyuxi/status/1635416467645829120
-  - the .value itself is a simple getter, very much like Preact / Qwik signals.
+  - the .value itself is a simple getter, very much like Preact/Qwik signals.
   - The shallow version of it (shallowRef) is identical to signals
 - Why have proxies a bad rep. Seems like people don't like to have all the reactivity based on them, any reason for this?
   - Performance.